Abdullahi Yusuf Ahmed: Military career

-Somali Salvation Democratic Front (SSDF)
+Somali Salvation Democratic Front

 In 1978, together with a group of officials mainly from his own Majeerteen (Darod) clan, Ahmed participated in an abortive attempt to overthrow Barre's dictatorial administration.
 The military coup d'état was originally planned for 12 April.
 However, it was instead hastily carried out a few days earlier, on 9 April, due to fears of potential leaks.
 Ahmed was at the time in the southern Gedo region and was unaware of the changes to the coup plan.
 He later learned of the failed putsch via a secured communication network, which contained a coded two sentence message from Col. Abdullahi Ahmed Irro reading "Wife Aborted", dated 11:00 am, 9 April 1978.
 Most of the people who had helped plot the coup were summarily executed, but Ahmed and several other colonels managed to escape abroad.

 Later that year, in adjacent Ethiopia, Ahmed and Hassan Ali Mire formed a rebel movement called the Somali Salvation Front, with Ahmed serving as chairman.
-The organization was subsequently renamed the Somali Salvation Democratic Front (SSDF) in 1979.
+The Somali Salvation Front (SSF) would go on to absorb its predecessor the Somali Democratic Action Front.
+The organization was subsequently renamed the Somali Salvation Democratic Front (SSDF) in 1981 through a merger with the Somali Workers Party and the Democratic Front for the Liberation of Somalia.
 It was the first of several opposition groups dedicated to ousting Barre's regime by force.

 After opposing the Ethiopian government's claims of sovereignty over several Somali-inhabited areas that the SSDF had managed to seize control of from Barre's forces, Ahmed was detained by the local Ethiopian authorities in 1985.
 Mire was elected as the SSDF's new chairman the following year.
 Ahmed would remain imprisoned until his release in 1990, following the demise of Ethiopia's then-ruling Derg.

 Ahmed subsequently returned to Somalia.
 In 1992, he marshalled forces to successfully expel an Islamist extremist group linked to Al-Itihaad al-Islamiya that had taken over Bosaso, a prominent port city and the commercial capital of the northeastern part of the country.
 He later served as a co-chairman of the National Salvation Council of Somalia, established in 1997.

 President of Puntland

-Over the next few years, Ahmed emerged as the pre-eminent leader of his native Puntland region in the north, eventually declaring the territory autonomous in 1998.
-On 23 July 1998, he was appointed the first President of Puntland by the unicameral Council of Elders legislature, and served in this capacity until his term expired on 1 July 2001.
-However, Ahmed wanted his tenure extended.
-He and Jama Ali Jama subsequently fought for control of the region, with Ahmed emerging victorious the following year.
-Ahmed then served his second term as president until October 2004, when he was elected President of Somalia.
-He was succeeded in office by Mohamed Abdi Hashi as interim president.
+Abdullahi Yusuf led Somalia's autonomous Puntland region from 1998-2004.
+The region was largely peaceful under Yusuf's rule except from mid-2001 to mid-2002, when he was deposed over widespread objections to his attempt to lengthen his term of office.

+In 2000, Yusuf opposed the first attempt to restore a central state when the Transitional National Government (TNG) was created that year at a conference of elders.
+Due to opposition from the country's many warlords, including Yusuf, the TNG's authority withered within months.
+He was a member of an Ethiopian-backed coalition of warlords that succeeded in undermining the TNG.